TandoorRecipes/recipes/docs/install/kubernetes.md

 ## 50-deployment.yaml

 The deployment first fires up a init container to do the database migrations and file modifications.
 This init container runs as root.
-The init conainer runs part of the [boot.sh](https://github.com/TandoorRecipes/recipes/blob/develop/boot.sh) script from the `vabene1111/recipes` image.
+The init container runs part of the [boot.sh](https://github.com/TandoorRecipes/recipes/blob/develop/boot.sh) script from the `vabene1111/recipes` image.

 The deployment then runs two containers, the recipes-nginx and the recipes container which runs the gunicorn app.
 The nginx container gets it's nginx.conf via config map to deliver static content `/static` and `/media`.
 The guincorn container gets it's secret key and the database password from the secret `recipes`. `gunicorn` runs as user `nobody`.